Avalon (Alpharetta, Georgia): Stores

-Regal Cinemas, Whole Foods, Crate and Barrel, and The Container Store are the largest tenants at Avalon.
+Regal Cinemas, Whole Foods, Crate & Barrel, and The Container Store are the largest tenants at Avalon.
 The center has mostly high-end stores, a few of which do not have other locations within several hundred miles of the Atlanta Metropolitan Area.
 However, many of these stores also have intown locations at Phipps Plaza or Lenox Square in Buckhead.
 Some of these stores include Lilly Pulitzer, Peloton, Tommy Bahama, Vineyard Vines, and Free People.
 Other notable stores include Anthropologie, Apple, Banana Republic, Gap, J.Crew, L'Occitane, Lululemon, Pottery Barn, and Williams-Sonoma.

 Office

 In Phase I, Class A office space occupies 105,000 square feet over retail.
 As of January 2015, more than 62 percent of the office-over-retail has been leased.
 Tenants include Wakefield Beasley & Associates, Dental Town, OneSpring LLC, Hug & Associates and Integrated Care Management.
 Phase II included 550,000 square feet of Class A office space in two buildings.